apple/foundationdb/documentation/sphinx/source/fault-tolerance.rst

 FoundationDB improves these probabilities by selecting "teams" of machines on which to distribute data.
 Instead of putting each chunk of data on a different set of machines, each machine can participate in multiple teams.
 In the above example, by selecting only 450 teams of 4 machines that each chunk of data can be on, the chance of data unavailability is reduced to about 0.5%.

-The number of machines in each team is based on the replication mode, the total number of teams increases with the size of the cluster.
+The number of machines in each team is based on the replication mode; the total number of teams increases with the size of the cluster.

 Independence assumptions
 ========================